Comparison between One Stage and Two Stage blow molding machine

 Note: The “Dual Axis Stretch Blow Molding” refers to the use of an extendable rod for vertical extensions and high-pressure air for lateral extensions.

 Scope of Application

 During the re-heating process, the heating position, range of heating, and heating power can be adjusted in accordance with the different PET preforms and shapes to allow the even stretching of the preform to produce bottles of uniform thickness.
-It is therefore suitable for the production of high productivity and lightweight bottles, for example, cost-effective and high quality bottles for drinking water bottles and carbonated beverage bottles.
+It is, therefore, suitable for the production of high-productivity and lightweight bottles, for example, cost-effective and high-quality bottles for drinking water bottles and carbonated beverage bottles.
 The preform can be procured or produced individually.
 The machine can also be connected to filling machines on the production line.
-The injection and blow molding can be separated so it would not be affected by the business off-seasons or peak seasons as the machine can continue injecting preforms during the off-season in preparation for the coming peak season.
+The injection and blow molding can be separated so they would not be affected by the business off-seasons or peak seasons as the machine can continue injecting performs during the off-season in preparation for the coming peak season.

-The selection of PET Blow Molding Machines is also a common concern for most clients as the productivity, efficiency, product application, price, energy consumption, machine footprint, and environmental impacts are factors for consideration.
-With 20 years of extensive experience in the manufacture of bottle molding machines, CHUMPOWER offers One Stage PET blow molding machine, Two Stage PET blow molding machine, and models with 1-16 cavities that are applicable for bottle products ranging from 10ml to 20L.
+The selection of PET Blow Molding Machines is also a common concern for most clients as productivity, efficiency, product application, price, energy consumption, machine footprint, and environmental impacts are factors for consideration.
+With 20 years of extensive experience in the manufacture of bottle molding machines, CHUMPOWER offers One-stage PET blow molding machines, Two-stage PET blow molding machines, and models with 1-16 cavities that are applicable for bottle products ranging from 10ml to 20L.
 It is the optimal choice in the bottle molding industry.